-- 1. Continuous six second beep: Indicates a critical engine condition.
-Depending on the condition, the Engine Guardian system may engage and protect the engine by limiting its power.
+- Continuous six second beep: Indicates a critical engine condition.
+Depending on the condition, the Engine Guardian system may engage and protect the engine by limiting power.
 You should return to port immediately and contact your servicing dealer. - 2.
 Intermittent short beeps for six seconds: Indicates a noncritical engine condition.
 This condition does not require immediate attention.
-You may continue using your boat, however, depending on the nature of the problem, the engine's power may be limited by the Engine Guardian system (see Engine Guardian System following) to protect the engine.
+You may continue using your boat, however, depending on the nature of the problem, the engine's power may be limited by the Engine Guardian system.
+Refer to Engine Guardian System.
 You should contact your servicing dealer at your earliest convenience.